forestgrape/coronavirus/2_biological/coronavirus.md

 * Cells relevant to leave a host.
 These vary for the different coronavirus species and the hosts infected.
     - Coronaviruses entities infecting outdoor living hosts, usually leave the hosts by feces.
 So cells in the intestine are infected.
     - For indoor living hosts (us humans and our domestic animals) these are often the same cells as entered i.e. cells in the respiratory tract.
 * Cells which are relevant for the host immune response.
-Coronaviruses can infect immune system cells (dendritic and T cells) and induce aptosis.
+Coronaviruses can infect immune system cells (dendritic and T cells) and induce apoptosis.

+### Cell Behavior of Coronaviruses
+#### Polarized Cells
+* In vitro [cell culture to check] experiments from [McCray & Co](#summary-jia-2005) show both increased apical ACE2 expression and a corresponding increased cell entry from the apical side.
+[McCray & Co](#summary-jia-2005) also observed in the lab that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
+* Similar observations for the coronavirus 229E [[McCray](#mccray)]: It infects the cells, corresponding to its receptor (amino-peptidase N) expression, preferably from the apical surface.
+229E exits apically with a preference of 10:1 (about 91%) for an apical entry and 5:1 (about 83%) even for basal entry.

 ### Cell Specific Behavior of Sars-Cov-2